The Sleep Lady offers insights on sleep training and shares helpful tips for parents on how to help children become better sleepers.

 The family fills out a consultation form and I read it before the consultation.
 I ask more questions during the consultation and work to educate and create a customized plan with the parents and then we figure out when they will start the sleep plan.

-I always get a green light from the their pediatrician and any other experts working with the child before starting.
+I always get a green light from their pediatrician and any other experts working with the child before starting.
 Then we create plan and map it out.
 The most popular night to start is Friday, by the way!

 After beginning, the first three mornings I call the family, then follow up with eight calls over two to three weeks until the child is sleeping and napping on track.